 This is a problem because, in order for a company to succeed, business and R&D need to communicate and work together.

 So what could we do to change this?
-Here I describe a few methods that our customers have been using successfully.
+Here I describe a few methods that good innovation analysts are using successfully.

 For illustrative purposes, I will use an example from the life sciences industry, but the methods work for other industries and technologies as well.

 Your challenge as a business person

 Let’s say you are a business manager at a life sciences company.
 You just got back from an internal workshop where you discussed how various new drug discovery and testing technologies may affect your company’s business in the future.
 One of the new technologies you discussed was in silico.
 Basically, the idea behind in silico is to run biological experiments on a computer, rather than in the lab.
 If this works, the business case is obvious: computer is faster, cheaper, and much more scalable than lab.
 And in silico will probably also change your market environment.
 For example, you may partner and compete with new and different kinds of companies.

 But does in silico work?
 How mature is in silico as a technology?
 Where and how could your company really use in silico?

 Not easy for you to answer these questions because…

 - …you are an economist by training, not a biochemist or a pharmacist.
 So the details are hard for you to judge.